-There are multitudes of ways in which you can lose your wealth, judgments, divorce, and creditors.
-Asset Protection refers to the use of strategies and legal tools such as LLC, privacy trusts, and asset protection trusts to safeguard one’s assets.
+You can lose your wealth, judgments, divorce, and creditors in multitudes of ways.
+Asset Protection refers to using strategies and legal tools such as LLCs, privacy trusts, and asset protection trusts to safeguard one’s assets.
 The process starts with a consultation with an experienced professional who will review your assets, risks, and financial objectives.
-Once a strategy is set depending on your situation, the expert will establish legal barriers between creditors and you.
+Once a strategy is set, depending on your situation, the expert will establish legal barriers between creditors and you.
 Often, the strategy includes business and estate planning.

 Schedule a Free Consultation With Us

-Asset protection trust is a legal document in which the trustee can be designated to a third party to hold items of value and keep them away from judgment creditors.
+Asset protection trust is a legal document in which the trustee can be designated to a third party to keep items of value away from judgment creditors.
 The trustee acts in a fiduciary capacity for the trust beneficiaries placing their interests ahead of his own.

-Offshore asset protection trust jurisdictions include the Isle of Man, Cayman Islands, the Cook Islands.
-It’s best suitable for assets that already are or can be moved offshore.
+Offshore asset protection trust jurisdictions include the Isle of Man, the Cayman Islands, and the Cook Islands.
+It’s best suitable for assets that are or can be moved offshore.

 Creditors are prohibited from seizing an LLC’s money or property according to the LLC statutes.
 In most states, a charging order Is the creditor’s exclusive remedy.
 The creditor has the right to distributions paid out of the LLC but cannot force the debtor to make such payment.
 The states with the most protective statutes are Wyoming, Nevada, and Delaware.